SimranGahra/Classical-Simon-Says-Game/README.md

 ## Project Overview

-The **Simon Memory Game** is a fun and engaging project implemented on an **STM32F103RB** microcontroller.
+The **Simon Memory Game** is an interactive project implemented on an **STM32F103RB** microcontroller.
 It challenges players to memorize and replicate sequences of LED flashes using buttons.
 As the game progresses, the sequences become longer and more challenging, testing the player’s memory and reflexes.
-This project is an excellent example of interactive embedded systems programming.
+This project showcases the use of GPIO programming, interactive feedback, and real-time delays in embedded systems.

 ---

 ## Features

-- **Interactive Gameplay**: Players match LED sequences using buttons.
+- **Interactive Gameplay**: Players match LED sequences using buttons with immediate feedback on button presses.
 - **Dynamic Difficulty**: Sequence length increases with each round.
+- **Randomized LED Sequences**:
+  - The game generates a random LED sequence at the start of each playthrough, ensuring unpredictability.
+- **Feedback Mechanism**:
+  - LEDs light up when a button is pressed, confirming user input.
 - **Winning and Failure Indications**:
   - **Victory Sequence**: All LEDs flash, followed by a binary display of the winning round.
   - **Failure Sequence**: LEDs indicate the last completed round in binary.
+- **Delays for Clarity**:
+  - Delays after button presses and between rounds to ensure smooth gameplay and clear transitions.
 - **Customizable Hardware**: Easily modify LED/button mappings and sequences.

 ---